 Q: What is a Distribution Substation?

-A: A Distribution Substation is a facility within the distribution system that is a critical part of the Electrical Power System that includes generation, transmission, and distribution.
+A: A Distribution Substation is a facility within the distribution system, and is a critical part of the Electrical Power System that includes generation, transmission, and distribution.
 Distribution substations transform voltage generally from high to low, so that it can be distributed down either overhead or underground power lines before being delivered to the customer.
 A substation includes transformers, control equipment for switching and system protection to transfer power to distribution lines.

-Q: How does the substation benefit me?
+Q: How does a substation benefit me?

 Q: How does the PUD decide when and where to locate a substation site?

-A. There are numerous factors that go into the PUD making a decision on when and where to locate a new substation.
+A: There are numerous factors that go into the PUD making a decision on when and where to locate a new substation.
 Selection criteria include:

 - Forecasted load